 Then placing the As team from Pot 2 into Group A already creates a subsequent conflict, since the seven SA teams from Pot 2 must then be placed in Groups B through H, and then in Pot 3 the NA and SA teams cannot both be placed in valid groups without violating their respective geographic constraints.
-Instead, the As team in Pot 2 must be placed in some other group besides Group A, thus leaving Group A for the NA team from Pot 3, and the other group for the SA team from Pot 3.
+(Instead, the As team in Pot 2 must be placed in some other group besides Group A, thus leaving e.g. Group A for the NA team from Pot 3, and the other group for the SA team from Pot 3.)
 However, this subsequent conflict might not become apparent until the end of the Pot 3 placements.

 This example illustrates that a general program to simulate the FIFA method must be robust enough to detect subsequent conflicts many steps later.
-Our approach (Rosenthal, 2022a) was to program this recursively (as also discussed in, e.g., Guyon, 2017b).
-We created a subroutine placerest(), which, given a partial draw, randomly selects a team to place next, and then attempts to place that team in the next available slot.
-It then recursively calls itself with that one additional placement, to see whether the rest of the draw can then be filled in successfully.
+Our approach [30] was to program this recursively.
+We created a subroutine "placerest()" which, given a partial draw, randomly selects a team to place next, and then attempts to place that team in the next available slot.
+It then recursively calls itself with that one additional placement, to see if the rest of the draw can then be filled in successfully.
 If it can, then the draw is complete.
 If it cannot, then it instead attempts to place that team in the subsequent available slot.
 Continuing in this way, it eventually successfully places every team.
-The recursive nature of the program ensures that any subsequent conflicts will be dealt with, no matter how much further along they occur; for details see the computer program (Rosenthal, 2022a).
-Related backtracking algorithms are presented in Guyon (2015), and in Csató (2021a), which also makes connections to the well-known computer science problem of generating all permutations of a given sequence.
+The recursive nature of the program ensures that any subsequent conflicts will be dealt with, no matter how much further along they occur; for details see the computer program at [30].
+(Related backtracking algorithms are presented in [15], and in [6] which also makes connections to the well-known computer science problem of generating all permutations of a given sequence.)

-Thus, this algorithm produces a draw with probabilities as in the current FIFA sequential method, that is, which is distributed as the FIFA distribution P. Then, by sampling many times and averaging the results (Rosenthal, 2022a), we can get a good estimate (by the Law of Large Numbers) of the expected value according to P of any functional, or the probability of any event.
+Thus, this algorithm produces a draw with probabilities as in the current FIFA sequential method, i.e. which is distributed as the FIFA distribution $\mathbf{P}$ .
+Then, by sampling many times and averaging the results [30], we can get a good estimate (by the Law of Large Numbers) of the expected value according to $\mathbf{P}$ of any functional, or the probability of any event.

 2.3.
-Specific Probability Comparisons
+Specific probability comparisons

-Armed with our computer program (Rosenthal, 2022a), we can now compare the probabilities of various events according to the uniform distribution U and the FIFA sequential method P. We proceed by running each method one million times, and taking the fraction of successes as our point estimate.
-We also compute corresponding 95% confidence intervals, using the confidence interval for a proportion formula $p \pm 1.96\sqrt{p(1-p)/n}$ for sample size n with success proportion p.
+Armed with our computer program [30], we can now compare the probabilities of various events according to the uniform distribution U and the FIFA Sequential Method P. We proceed by running each method one million times, taking the fraction of successes as our point estimate, and also computing a corresponding 95% confidence interval.

-For example, the probability that England is in the same group as Germany should be 10.53% (95%CI=[10.47%,10.59%]) under U, but increases to 11.78% (95%CI=[11.72%,11.85%]) under P. The probability that Germany is in the same group as Qatar should be 13.74% (95%CI=[13.67%,13.80%]) under U, but decreases to 12.50% (exact) under P. The probability that Canada is with Qatar should be 15.53% (95%CI=[15.46%,15.60%]) under U, but increases to 16.51% (95%CI=[16.44%,16.58%]) under P. And the probability that the United States is with Qatar should be just 9.06% (95%CI=[9.00%,9.11%]) under U, but increases to 12.50% (exact) under P (a relative increase of 38%).
-Probabilities of other events can similarly be computed (Rosenthal, 2022a).
+For example, the probability that England is in the same group as Germany should be 10.53% (95%CI=10.47-10.59) under U, but increases to 11.78% (95%CI=11.72-11.85) under P. The probability that Germany is in the same group as Qatar should be 13.74% (95%CI=13.67-13.8) under U, but decreases to 12.50% (exact) under P. The probability that Canada is with Qatar should be 15.53% (95%CI=15.46-15.60) under U, but increases to 16.51% (95%CI=16.44-16.58) under P. And, the probability that USA is with Qatar should be just 9.06% (95%CI=9.00-9.11) under U, but increases to 12.50% (exact) under P (a relative increase of 38%).
+Probabilities of other events can similarly be computed [30].